kristopolous/agentkit-render-tutorial/README.md

 ## Deploy this project on Render

-### 1. Set up the PostgreSQL vector database
+### 1. Set up the PostgreSQL database

 #### What it's for
-The PostgreSQL database is used to store Hacker News stories.
-It serves as the vector database for the AgentKit Network.
+The PostgreSQL database is used to store user interests and questions.

 #### Steps
-To set up this database, we'll create a new PostgreSQL database on Render, enable the `pgvector` extension on the database, and initialize it with our project's schema.
+To set up this database, we'll create a new PostgreSQL database on Render and initialize it with our project's schema.

 Follow these steps:

 1. [Create a Project on Render](https://render.com/docs/projects#setup).
-Name it "Hacker News Agent".
+Name it "Sendai Documentation Agent".

 2. [Create a new PostgreSQL database on Render](https://render.com/docs/postgresql-creating-connecting#create-your-database).

     - For the "Project", specify the project you created in Step 1.
     - For the "Instance Type", you may use the Free plan.

-3. Enable the pgvector extension and initialize the database with the project's schema.
+3. Initialize the database with the project's schema.

     - 3.1.
 Locate the `schema.sql` file in this repo.
-(This file contains the commands to enable the pgvector extension and set up this project's schema.)
     - 3.2.
 Copy your database's [external database URL](https://render.com/docs/postgresql-creating-connecting#external-connections) from the Render dashboard.
     - 3.3.
 Run the following command in your terminal from the root of the project, but replace the dummy PostgreSQL URL with your URL from Step 3.2: